Going Voco Loco — a new luxe staycation in the Central Coast, NSW

 The TV is tucked into another piece of custom furniture and is — like the bed — huge.

-It’s while I’m inspecting the TV and the curtains that cover the windows running the length of the wall that I notice chairs on the narrow balcony outside.
+While I’m inspecting the TV and the curtains that cover the windows running the length of the wall, I notice chairs on the narrow balcony outside.
 I can’t see a door anywhere and jump to the conclusion that this must be a communal balcony.
+I’m initially outraged.

 Then Christina finds the door.

-Sliding behind the TV unit, the door opens to a full private balcony that wraps around the corner giving us wonderful views of the town below, the wooded hills and bushland around and then all the way out the to the bay and its sparkling waters.
+Sliding behind the TV unit, the door opens to a full private balcony that wraps around the corner giving us wonderful views of the town below, the wooded hills and bushland around, and then all the way out to the bay and its coruscating waters.

 Voco Gosford, Central Coast hotels - view of pool and the bay from above